Bfgeshka/awesome-c/README.md

 * [livioso/datastructures-in-C](https://github.com/livioso/datastructures-in-C) - Implementation of a some data structures in C for educational purposes.
 For example featuring a trie implementation in C (inspired by DAS84 "a bit of C") or a XOR linked list.
 * [malbrain/Btree-source-code](https://github.com/malbrain/Btree-source-code) - A working project for High-concurrency B-tree source code in C
 * [marekweb/datastructs-c](https://github.com/marekweb/datastructs-c) - Arraylist and Hashtable implementation in C
+* [michaeltyson/TPCircularBuffer](https://github.com/michaeltyson/TPCircularBuffer) - A simple, fast circular buffer implementation
+* [mikedlowis/data-structures](https://github.com/mikedlowis/data-structures) - A collection of data structures implemented in C to be included in multiple projects.

 ## Events ##
 * [libuv][397] - Cross-platform asynchronous I/O. [``MIT``][MIT]